mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 included): 'plugin_content[' . plugin_get_current() . '][variable name]'

 Two other events are available which perform the same function as their core mantis counterparts.
-But these are only triggered when a bug report or bugnote is added by EmailReporting.
+But these are only triggered when a issue report or note is added by EmailReporting.
 EVENT_ERP_BUGNOTE_DATA
 EVENT_ERP_REPORT_BUG_DATA